Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: and a Faithful Translation into

-In APCP, well-typed processes typable under empty contexts ($P \vdash \emptyset$) are deadlock-free.
-By appealing to the operational correctness of our translation, we may now transfer this result to \ourGV configurations.
-Each deadlock-free configuration in \ourGV obtained via transference satisfies two requirements: \begin{itemize} \item The configuration is typable $\type{\emptyset} \vdashC{\main} \term{C} : \type{\1}$: it needs no external resources and has no external behavior. \item The typed translation of the configuration satisfies APCP's priority requirements: it is well-typed under `$\vdash$', not only under `$\vdashAst$' (cf.\ Definition~\ref{d:vdashAst}). \end{itemize}
+By virtue of \Cref{t:APCP:df}, well-typed \APCP processes that are typable under empty contexts ($\vdash P :: \emptyset$) are deadlock free.
+We may transfer this result to \FIRST configurations by appealing to the operational correctness of our translation (\Cref{t:FIRST:transCompl,t:FIRST:transSound} above).
+Each deadlock-free configuration in \FIRST obtained via this transference satisfies two requirements: \begin{itemize}

-We rely on soundness (Theorem~\ref{t:soundness}) to transfer deadlock-freedom to configurations.
-However, APCP's deadlock-freedom (Theorem~\ref{t:dlFree}) considers standard semantics ($\redd$), whereas soundness considers the lazy semantics ($\reddL$).
-Therefore, we first must show that if the translation of a configuration satisfying the requirements above reduces under $\redd$, it also reduces under $\reddL$; this is Theorem~\ref{t:confTransReddL} below.
-The deadlock-freedom of these configurations (Theorem~\ref{t:ourGVdfFree}) then follows from Theorems~\ref{t:dlFree} and \ref{t:confTransReddL}.
-See Appendix~\ref{a:ourGVdlFree} for detailed proofs of these results.